Hands-On Radiation Safety Officer Workshop

 Educational Objectives

-By the end of this hands-on Radiation Safety Officer (RSO) workshop, attendees will be able to:
+By the end of this hands-on Radiation Safety Officer (RSO) workshop, attendees should be able to:

 - Review and refresh their knowledge of Radiation Safety Program management, including audits, license reviews, qualifications, increased controls, and internal dosimetry